gabriel885/defensive/server/README.md

     -   isolated and monitored code excution environment
     -   restricted memory usage / cpu time / os and network access
     -   limited private server tokens to access services
-    -   safe serialization using PyYaml
+    -   No serialization methods involved

 # How to run server